-Lara winds up hunted by fierce security guards and a flash mob of conspiracy theorists, all trying to find out who is leaking company secrets.
+When Lara decides to leak a secret project being developed by a giant tech company, she winds up hunted by fierce security guards and a flash mob of conspiracy theorists.
 She has to decide what is more important: saving the world or saving her marriage.

 Five stars - Very enjoyable read

 The perfect crime with a healthy dose of humor all set in a scifi future.
 Fun and engaging!

 I recently finished this thriller ride of a book that captivates the imagination with the perfect weave of slapstick comedy, augmented reality, conspiracy theory AND an enthusiastic nod for the nerd haven of comic book collectors.
 And, did I mention?
 It culminates in a hoot - the perfect crime.
 Rest assured, in 2053 Keith Richards is still alive.
 Check out this amusing read on Amazon!

 Thank you for your query.
 Unfortunately, it's not quite what I'm looking for at this time, so I will have to pass.
 I encourage you to continue querying with the hopes of finding the right agent for your project.
 Best wishes in your search for representation.